Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 Companies want to hire people with ambition and initiative.
 This question is especially common in start-ups where responsibilities are often less clearly defined and there is more of an “all-hands to the pumps” attitude, but you could face it in any company.

-Demonstrate a proactive approach and show that you’re the kind of team-player who is ready to have a positive impact outside the confines of their role.
+Demonstrate a proactive approach and show that you’re the kind of team player who is ready to have a positive impact outside the confines of your role.

 Can you share an example of a situation where you had to adjust your schedule or priorities due to unexpected circumstances?
 How did you handle it?